mstudinger/Python-Installation-for-Earth-Scientists/README.md

 # <div align="center">Python™ for Earth Scientists</div>
 ### <div align="center">Package Installation and Verification</div>

 Managing Python™ packages can be a daunting task.
 Often, numerous incompatibilities exist between Python™ packages commonly used in Earth sciences (see example about GDAL and Xarray in Jupyter notebook).
 Commonly required tasks vary depending on the user's need.
-Here are some capabilities I need for my workflow that are not covered by the standard [Anaconda](https://www.anaconda.com/) package list:
+Here are some capabilities I need for my workflow that are not covered by the standard [Anaconda](https://www.anaconda.com/) package installation:
 * geodetic 2-D and 3-D coordinate transformations
 * geodetic computations
 * handling commonly used data formats such as GeoData frames